 Everglades Holiday Park In Fort Lauderdale: Best Live Gator Show In South Florida

 While there is certainly no shortage of places to visit when the goal is to see alligator wrestling in Florida, there are some destinations that are better than others.
-As the home of the Gator Boys Alligator Rescue, Everglades Holiday Park in Fort Lauderdale is South Florida’s premier locale for gator shows and exciting airboat tours through the River of Grass.
+Our Miami airboat tours is an experience everyone can enjoy.
+As the home of the Gator Boys Alligator Rescue, Everglades Holiday Park in Fort Lauderdale is South Florida’s premier locale for gator shows, Everglades excursion and exciting private airboat tours through the River of Grass.
 Someone from the talented “Gator Boys” team performs live at the park daily, and the guys and gals of Animal Planet’s show are happy to put on a complementary presentation for guests who purchase tickets for an airboat tour through the Everglades.
-Everglades Holiday Park is a family favorite, featuring 60-minute narrated tours, a live animal encounters exhibit and of course, live alligator shows in the world famous “Gator Pit”.
+Everglades Holiday Park is a family favorite, featuring 60-minute narrated Everglades tours , a live animal encounters exhibit and of course, live alligator shows in the world famous “Gator Pit”.

 Interested in learning more about alligator wrestling or airboat tours through the Everglades ecosystem?
 Please visit us today at www.evergladesholidaypark.comto book tickets online.
 This entry was posted in Everglades Holiday Park Blog on .